Home

 • Repair or update the ECM

-After the repairs, the mechanic will clear the existing sensor codes and perform a road test to see if they return.
+After the repairs, the technician will clear the existing codes using a scan tool and test drive the vehicle to ensure they don’t return.

 How It Works